google/sxg-rs/cloudflare_worker/README.md

    1. The terminal will interactively ask for the value of the secret.
       Put the private key in JWK format here.

-1. Run `publish.sh` to build and deploy the worker online.
+1. Run `./publish.sh` to build and deploy the worker online.

 ## Maintenance